Black Panther Party: Rallies in Richmond, California

-The black community of Richmond, California, wanted protection against police brutality.
+The black community of Richmond, California wanted protection against police brutality.
 With only three main streets for entering and exiting the neighborhood, it was easy for police to control, contain, and suppress the population.
 On April 1, 1967, a black unarmed twenty-two-year-old construction worker named Denzil Dowell was shot dead by police in North Richmond.
 Dowell's family contacted the Black Panther Party for assistance after county officials refused to investigate the case.
-The Party held rallies in North Richmond that educated the community on armed self-defense and the Denzil Dowell incident.
+The party held rallies in North Richmond that educated the community on armed self-defense and the Denzil Dowell incident.
 Police seldom interfered at these rallies because every Panther was armed and no laws were broken.
-The Party's ideals resonated with several community members, who then brought their own guns to the next rallies.
+The party's ideals resonated with several community members, who then brought their own guns to the next rallies.

 Protest at the Statehouse

-Awareness of the Black Panther Party for Self-Defense grew rapidly after their May 2, 1967 protest at the California State Assembly.
-On May 2, 1967, the California State Assembly Committee on Criminal Procedure was scheduled to convene to discuss what was known as the "Mulford Act", which would make the public carrying of loaded firearms illegal.
+Awareness of the Black Panther Party for Self-Defense grew rapidly after their May 2, 1967, protest at the California State Capitol.
+On that day, the California State Assembly Committee on Criminal Procedure was scheduled to convene to discuss what was known as the "Mulford Act," which would make the public carrying of loaded firearms illegal.
 Newton, with Minister of Information Eldridge Cleaver, put together a plan to send a group of 26 armed Panthers led by Seale from Oakland to Sacramento to protest the bill.
 The group entered the assembly carrying their weapons, an incident which was widely publicized, and which prompted police to arrest Seale and five others.
 The group pleaded guilty to misdemeanor charges of disrupting a legislative session.
-At the time of the protest, the Party had fewer than 100 members in total.
+At the time of the protest, the party had fewer than 100 members in total.